agreenbaum/ImPlaneIA/README.md

 	gpifiles = [S20130501S00{0:02d}_spdc.fits.format(q) for q in np.arange(10)] # list files in here, e.g., spectral datacubes from May 1 2013.

-	gpidata = InstrumentData.GPI(gpifiles[0]) # just need a reference file to get header information for this observation.
-Recommended to use one of the science target files
+	gpidata = InstrumentData.GPI(gpifiles) # will pull some relevant observation parameters from the headers, such as parallactic angle.

 This creates an instance of GPI, which will read header keywords from a reference file and sets up the data according to GPI standards

-	ff =  nrm_core.FringeFitter(gpidata, oversample = 5, savedir="Target", npix=121)
-	for exposure in gpifiles:
+	ff =  nrm_core.FringeFitter(gpidata, oversample = 5, savedir="Target", npix=121) for exposure in gpifiles:
 		ff.fit_fringes(exposure)

 This initializes the fringe fitter with the options you want for measuring fringe observables.
 Then it fits each fits file's data by calling the fit_fringes method.
 Saves the output to directory "Target/" in working directory.
 I usually name this by the object name.